Learning how to leave a toxic relationship is never as easy as saying, “hit the road, Jack!” – especially not when you are in love with your partner.

 Even if an abusive ex changes their ways, it is likely only due to the shock of the breakup.
 If you got back together, their likelihood of returning to their toxic behaviors is incredibly high.

 Learning how to leave a toxic relationship is one thing, but following through with it is an entirely different story.
-If you are having trouble leaving an abusive or toxic partner, reach out to a trusted friend, family, or call/text/chat with an abusive relationship support line like Day One.
+If you are having trouble leaving an abusive or toxic partner, reach out to a trusted friend or family or contact a professional and/or support line.

 Featured photo credit: Max via unsplash.com